fujitatomoya/ros_k8s/docs/Setup_Kubernetes_Cluster.md

 ### Initialize master node, it might take a few minutes to complete
 > kubeadm init --pod-network-cidr=10.244.0.0/16 --cri-socket unix:///var/run/containerd/containerd.sock
-I0116 15:51:52.208739    7616 version.go:256] remote version is much newer: v1.26.0; falling back to: stable-1.25
-[init] Using Kubernetes version: v1.25.5
+init] Using Kubernetes version: v1.29.13
 [preflight] Running pre-flight checks
-[preflight] Pulling images required for setting up a Kubernetes cluster [preflight] This might take a minute or two, depending on the speed of your internet connection [preflight] You can also perform this action in beforehand using 'kubeadm config images pu ...<snip>
+[preflight] Pulling images required for setting up a Kubernetes cluster [preflight] This might take a minute or two, depending on the speed of your internet connection [preflight] You can also perform this action in beforehand using 'kubeadm config images pull' ...<snip>
+Your Kubernetes control-plane has initialized successfully!

 To start using your cluster, you need to run the following as a regular user:

   mkdir -p $HOME/.kube